mig-hub/web-utils/README.md

 --------------------------------------

 Same as `ensure_key!` except that it does not change the original hash.
-It returns a new one.
+It returns a new one (following the bang convention).

 `slugify(string, force_lowercase=true)`
 -----------------